awsmxxx2547/VideoViewer/README.md

 - master --> Contains README.md, LICENSE, and other documentation files.
 - release --> This branch holds the full program that is ready for release.
 - feature --> These branches are used to develop new features or enhancements.
 Once a feature is complete, it gets merged into the release or master branch.
-- drafts --> work-in-progress branch where experimental features or ideas are tested before being moved to a feature branch.
+- draft --> work-in-progress branch where experimental features or ideas are tested before being moved to a feature branch.

 ### Additional words